 Rocket Mortgage® lets you get to house hunting sooner.

-A title company or attorney will typically take care of the title search.
-In some cases, the lender or the individual home buyer may take over this process instead.
+A title company or attorney typically takes care of the title search.
+In some cases, a lender or home buyer may conduct the title search.

-If you choose to tackle the title search process on your own, you can seek out the records you need at places like the county courthouse, the recorder’s office, and the county assessor office.
+If you tackle the title search yourself, you can find the records you’ll need at places such as the county courthouse, recorder’s office and assessor's office.

-It might be a good idea to let the professionals – such as real estate attorneys – handle this part of the home buying process.
-Legal documents can get confusing to the untrained eye, and you don’t want to accidentally overlook something important.
+It may be a good idea to let the professionals – such as real estate attorneys – handle this part of the home buying process.
+Legal documents can confuse the untrained eye, causing you to overlook or misunderstand something important.

 How Long Does A Title Search Take?

-The speed of a title search will vary dramatically based on the complexity of the documents surrounding the property in question.
+The speed of a title search will vary based on the complexity of the documents associated with a property, but a title search typically takes about 2 weeks to complete.

 Old Vs. New Homes

-In general, the cost of a title search will range from $75 – $200.
-The price can vary based on the state you’re purchasing a property in, but that’s a good estimate.
-At the end of the process, you should receive an easy-to-follow report on the documents connected to the property and the highlights of any encumbrances that could create an issue if you move forward with the purchase.
+The cost of a title search is generally $75 – $200, but it can vary based on the state you’re purchasing in.
+At the end of the investigation, you should receive an easy-to-follow report on the documents connected to the property.
+You should also have access to highlights of any encumbrances you’ll need to resolve before moving on with the purchase.